pavanimadhira/CarTaxCheck/README.md

 Car Tax Check

 Pre Requisities:
 JAVA 8 and above

- Just Download the project as every required dependency binded in pom.xml
+Clone the project download sources from pom.xml

+Run:
- Run: testng.xml  Run as TestNG Suite
+open testng.xml file in resources folder and Run as TestNG Suite

+Reports:
- Reports: In test-output folder
+various reports will be generated in test-output folder